 Keeping your team in the loop is easier than ever when you can write your Check-in directly from Slack without having to open a different application.

-How it works: Just type /checkin from any channel or direct message.
-You can add items to your Plan and What’s Happened sections using * to add a new bullet.
-You can also add suggestions to enrich your Check-in, and then add more context about them in your Plan or What’s Happened sections using the bracketed number .
+- Add suggestions to enrich your Check-in, and then add more context about them in your Plan or What happened sections using the bracketed number [X].

 If you’re not seeing suggestions, link your integrations from within Range.

 Tip: Start your day with your Check-in.
 Your Check-in helps you take a moment to plan your day and share with your team.